jooapa/jammer/README.md

 ### Visualizer

 You can change the visualizer style in custom Themes.
-To change the visualizer settings and looks, you can change the `Visualizer` section in the theme file.
+To change the visualizer settings, you can change the `Visualizer.ini` file in the root folder.

 ### Effects